An Overview of Facebook, LinkedIn, and Twitter

 If you’re new to Facebook, start by creating a page for your business.
-This a good way to interact with customers and to provide them information on their terms.
+This is a good way to interact with customers and to provide them with information on their terms.
 Be sure to update it often with announcements of events, tips that tie in to what your business provides and what your friends and fans will find helpful.
 Ask your fans to give you feedback by posting on your wall or giving a review.

 Some people find LinkedIn easier to use for business, since the purpose of LinkedIn is professional networking with colleagues and classmates, and for job-searching.
 While it’s not as *fun* as Facebook, it is a very valuable tool.